Stuycs-K/final-project-10-somadders-zhangc/WORKLOG.md

 - Fix the add and remove station bug where the train would not go to the right station.
 - Allow the player to switch between train lines and add a new train line if the selected line does not already exist.

+### 6/5/2023

+- Add a tutorial button.
+- Add a working pause button that toggles a paused boolean.
+Currently, only the trains stop moving but everything else still moves.
+This is more complicated than anticipated due to us using frame rate as a measurement of time.

 ### date y

 info